Pobalscoil Neasáin

 Pobalscoil Neasáin, known as "PSN" or "Nessan's", is an English-medium, co-educational and inter-denominational secondary (community) school, situated at the coastal end of Baldoyle and also serving Bayside and Sutton, Dublin, in the northern suburbs of Dublin, Ireland.

 Academic programme

 Before the beginning of the new school year in 2020, students generally had one forty-minute class of English, Irish and maths every day.
 History, Geography, Religion, CSPE (Civic, Social and Political Education) and SPHE (social, personal and health education) were generally done in single-period classes, spread throughout the week.
 Some other subjects, such as science, PE and the practical subjects such as art, often had double periods.
-Due to the COVID19 pandemic, class-length was increased to 60 minutes, while the number of classes a day was decreased to six as opposed to the previous nine per day.
+Due to the COVID19 pandemic, class-length was increased to 60 minutes, while the number of classes a day was decreased to six as opposed to the previous nine.

 Extra-curricular activities

 Young Scientist competition

 The school participates yearly in the Young Scientist competition and has received at least one merit award.